 We decided to stay in a hotel until we found more permanent digs, rather than in a short-term rental.
-Furnished short-term rentals can be hard to find in Panama City.
+Decent furnished short-term rentals can be hard to find in Panama City.
 Plus, we liked the idea of having the services of a hotel available to us—maid service, room service, etc.

 Now, of course, this isn’t the most affordable way or place to live in Panama City.
 This isn’t a US$1,500-a-month lifestyle.
 We’re in a luxury setting, frankly.
-It’s not cheap, but it’s certainly more affordable than a comparable standard of living would be back in the States.
+It’s not cheap, but it’s way, way more affordable than a comparable standard of living would be back in the States.